parimalp/FPGA-Design-Flow-using-Vivado/README.md

 ## Labs Overview:

 ### Lab 1
-This lab guides you through the process of using Vivado IDE to create a simple HDL design targeting the PYNQ-Z1 or PYNQ-Z2.
+This lab guides you through the process of using Vivado IDE to create a simple HDL design targeting the Boolean or PYNQ-Z2.
 You will simulate, synthesize, and implement the design with default settings.
 Finally, you will generate the bitstream and download it into the hardware to verify the design functionality.

 <p align="center">
 <img src ="./images/lab1/Fig1.png"/>